parallel-markets/handbook/security/index.md

 # Security
 {: .no_toc }

-Given the sensitive nature of the information we deal with, security is of paramount importance.
+Security is of paramount importance at Parallel given the sensitive nature of the information we deal with.
 This section contains some of our high level guidelines for helping ensure the safety and security of our confidential information.
-This list is certainly not complete and represents a small subset of our overall security guidelines found in the Company's Security Policy.
+This list is certainly not complete and only represents a small subset of our overall security guidelines found in our Security Policy.

 ## Table of contents
 {: .no_toc .text-delta }